stine/monte_carlo/README.txt

 within the square, and compare the number of points within the circle to the number of points within the square.
 The ratio of the two counts estimates the ratio of the areas.

+When you've finished, take a look at the other solutions that have been posted and feel free to ask questions!